 Nutritious and Delicious!
-Alpengirl’s healthy, balanced camp menus go way beyond satisfying hungry active girls at camp.
+Alpengirl’s healthy, balanced camp menus go way beyond satisfying hungry active campers.
 They nourish all that is "CAMP".
 Food is our foundation at Alpengirl.
 We eat it at least 3 times each day and it is the camp activity that we spend the most time on together!
 Summer camp food is so important to the camp experience at Alpengirl that we've created our own summer camp cookbook.
-Many of our camp meals are prepared from this cookbook, and girls are actively involved in cooking and serving camp meals each day.
+Many of our camp meals are prepared from this cookbook, and campers are actively involved in cooking and serving camp meals each day.

 Summer Camp Food